PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 ##### 2.1.6 Usage Policy

-The “Connector Asset for Certificate Notifications” included in the EDC of a data consumer **MUST** contain a usage policy that includes the Catena-X Data Exchange Governance document in the latest version.
+All assets included in the EDC of a dataspace participant (APIs and Certificates) **MUST** contain a usage policy that includes the Catena-X Data Exchange Governance document in the latest version.
-That includes the following usage purpose:
+The use-case introduces the following usage purpose:

 - **`cx.ccm.base:1:`** *The exchanged business partner certificates are used for the purpose of verification and validation of the existence of a certification.*

 Additional more general usage policies **MAY** be included, but all the usage policies **MUST** contain the above usage purpose.

+*Minimal example of a usage policy without contract reference:*
 ``` json
 {
   "@context": [